cdomino/LinesOfCode-WebWorkers/README.md

 # Blazor Web Workers

-This provides a quick(ish) overview of how to use this package to achieve  *actual* multithreading in your Blazor web apps.
-Despite the yummy .NET `async`/`await`  goodness we've been enjoying in the browser for years now, JavaScript still only runs on the browser's main UI thread in general.
+Welcome!
+Despite the yummy .NET `async`/`await` goodness we've been enjoying in Blazor for years now, JavaScript essentially still only runs on the browser's main UI thread.
+Web Workers are the shortest path on the way to achieving native parallelism in your client apps as they allow you to spin up and run code on background threads in the browser.

-## Background

-Web Workers are the shortest path on the way to achieving parallelism in your browser .NET apps.
 Microsoft kind of flirted with this [as an experiment](https://visualstudiomagazine.com/articles/2022/10/11/blazor-webassembly-net7.aspx) while .NET 8 was still gestating, but it sadly didn't make the cut this round; Web Workers are therefore still not part of Blazor proper, which was the inspiration to publish this package.
 I have been evolving this code since I first got serious with Blazor WASM back in 2020, and now that I've ported everything to .NET 8 (and confirmed that the new Blazor Web App paradigm didn't completely send me back to the coding board) it's ready to share!

+This doc provides a detailed overview of how to use this package to achieve *actual* multithreading in your Blazor web apps.

+## Background

 There are a few decent flavors of this kind of thing out there, but I decided to cook my own after not being able to accept the restrictions inherent to the initial offerings of other intrepid developers in this space.
-These challenges include requiring copying method parameters to local variables before they could be passed to worker, not being able to customize the copious serialization going on behind the scenes, not being able to share large/complex objects among the threads, and ultimately having an implementation that just didn't feel like a natural code flow.
+These challenges include requiring copying method parameters to local variables before they could be passed to a worker, not being able to customize the copious serialization going on behind the scenes, not being able to share large/complex objects among the threads, and ultimately having an implementation that just didn't feel like a natural code flow.

 I wanted my workers to be more of an implementation detail than a paradigm developers had to adopt.
 It was important to ~~my OCD~~ me to be able to take any service call and simply run it as a worker rather than having to contort my logic into a awkward posture that was agreeable to the multithreading frameworks out there I was attempting to leverage.
 There is still of course overhead and churn to anything this complicated, but I think I found the path of least fuckery to get up and running quickly.